Fertilizing Aquarium Plants: A Beginner's Guide

 The Golden Rule:

 Always start with half the recommended dose and increase slowly.
-Too much fertilization leads to algae; too little leads to slow growth.
+Too much fertilization causes algae; too little causes slow growth.
 It's easier to increase than to cut back.

 Complete Liquid Fertilizer (Recommended Start)